peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context object to control the precision.
-The rounding and exponent range settings of this context are ignored.
+ * <i>ctx</i>: An arithmetic context object to control the precision, rounding, and exponent range of the result.
 This context will be used only if the exact result would have a nonterminating decimal expansion.
-If  `HasFlags` of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which case this method is the same as ToExtendedDecimal.
+If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited and no rounding is needed.

-<b>Returns:</b>
+<b>Return Value:</b>

-An arbitrary-precision decimal.
+The exact value of the rational number if possible; otherwise, the rounded version of the result if a context is given.
+Returns not-a-number (NaN) if the context is null and the result can't be exact because it has a nonterminating decimal expansion.

 ### ToExtendedFloat